 III.5: Radix prefix cache

-III.4 gave us a KV cache built for serving (fixed-size blocks, O(1) append, no fragmentation) and it quietly added a snapshot method that freezes a cache into a re-materializable form.
+III.4 gave us a KV cache built for serving (fixed-size blocks, O(1) append, no fragmentation), and it implemented the snapshot method the KvCache trait has carried since II.2: freeze a cache into a re-materializable form.
 This chapter is what that method was for.

 Here is the waste we're attacking.
 A chat server's requests are not independent strings.
 They overlap, heavily: